Jan-Kerschbaum/Parec/README.md

 ### Example

 Example is taken as-is from data source (https://www.kaggle.com/datasets/Cornell-University/arxiv?resource=download), though we only use certain keys (id, authors, title and abstract), allowing us to de facto reduce the dataset to the data for those keys.
 Each datapoint is available as a JSON object in the following format.
+Unfortunaltely, due to the size of the dataset, we can not have a look at it directly, as when opening in it throws an error stating that it needs more memory to be opened.

 "root":{
     "id":"0704.0001"